 Then you need to buy a dehumidifier!

 A dehumidifier regulates the levels of humidity in the air in the house.
 Dehumidifiers pull the moist air from the house.
 The air is then directed over coolant-filled coils that condense the moisture.
 The dry air is then directed out of the dehumidifier back into the house.
 This process is repeated until the overall level of humidity in the house is at ideal levels.

 Some dehumidifiers are fitted with air purifiers that clean the air.
 They remove any mold spores and bacteria that are in the air.

 How to choose the right size of the dehumidifier?

-- Airflow volume of the dehumidifier – you can choose a dehumidifier depending on the amount of air it is able to clean at a period of time.
+1. Airflow volume of the dehumidifier – you can choose a dehumidifier depending on the amount of air it can clean at a period of time.

 Air changes per hour (ACH) refer to the number of times the air should cycle through the dehumidifier to decrease the level of humidity in the room.